 Island Reserve has more than 5,500 acres of natural barrier island habitat, estuary habitat and dredge spoil islands.
 Creation of the Reserve Masonboro Island was privately owned throughout most of the 20th century.

 Increased development pressure prompted early conservation efforts by local citizens with the creation of the Society of Masonboro Island and involvement of the N.C.
 Coastal Land Trust during the 1980s.

 Designation as the fourth component of the North Carolina National Estuarine Research Reserve occurred in 1991.
-Purpose of the Reserve This natural area is one of 10 sites that make up the North Carolina Coastal Reserve & National Estuarine Research Reserve.
+This natural area is one of 10 sites that make up the North Carolina Coastal Reserve & National Estuarine Research Reserve.

 Preservation of the Masonboro Island Reserve allows this coastal ecosystem to be available as a natural outdoor laboratory where scientists, students and the general public can learn about coastal processes, functions and influences that shape and sustain the coastal area.